davidisinta/CPSC_419_Group_13_project/README.md

 ## Additional Features
 - **General User Side**: Interface for users to see location statuses and upvote location priority.
 - **Cluster Tech Side**: Interface for CTs to view assigned locations and update inventory counts.
-- **Admin Side**: Interface for administrators to assign/modify tasks for cluster techs manually.
+- **Admin Side**: Interface for administrators to interact with the location scheduling algorithm and manage system settings.

 ## Running the Frontend